Earth, Wind & Fire: Holiday

 On January 13, 2014, former percussionist Beloyd Taylor, who co-wrote the band's 1976 hit "Getaway", died.
 During February 2014 EWF performed alongside Pharrell, Janelle Monae at the 2014 NBA All-Star Game.
 On May 2, former lead vocalist Jessica Cleaves died at age 65.

 On September 13, 2014, EWF performed at Proms in the Park at Hyde Park with the BBC Concert Orchestra.
 On October 21, 2014, EWF released their first ever holiday album, titled Holiday.
-That album rose to No. 26 on the Billboard Top R&B/Hip Hop Albums chart and No. 8 on the Billboard Holiday Albums chart.
+Randy Lewis of the Los Angeles Times gave the album a 3 out of five stars rating and wrote "The venerable R&B band does what it does best here: lays on the hard and heavy funk with fat horn accents and thick rhythmic riffs to propel a batch of time-tested holiday favorites."
+Brett Milano of OffBeat also proclaimed "If you need to funkify your holiday mix..this will do fine."
+Holiday rose to No. 26 on the Billboard Top R&B/Hip Hop Albums chart and No. 8 on the Billboard Holiday Albums chart.
 On December 8, 2014, EWF performed at the Kennedy Center Honors, honoring Al Green.
 On December 14, 2014, the band performed at the Christmas in Washington event.

 Maurice White died on February 4, 2016.
 He was survived by his wife, his two sons, daughter and his brothers Verdine and Fred.
 Along with EWF, Maurice was posthumously bestowed with a Grammy Lifetime Achievement Award at the annual Grammy Awards ceremony on February 15, 2016.
 At the ceremony Stevie Wonder and Pentatonix performed a rendition of "That's the Way of the World" in tribute to White.
 On December 4 of that year, the band were also honoured with a Ebony Lifetime Achievement Award at the Ebony Power 100 Gala held in the Beverly Hilton in Beverly Hills, California.

 On June 6, 2017, EWF performed in downtown Nashville, Tennessee at the CMT concert series program, CMT Crossroads, with artists such as Dan + Shay, Martina McBride, Rascall Flatts, Antebellum, Darius Rucker and Sara Evans.
 A performance of "September" with Antebellum on the show was nominated for a CMT Music Award in the category of Performance of the Year.
 During Summer 2017 the band went on a North American tour entitled, 2054-The Tour, with Chic.